vapor-ware/netbox-virtual-circuit-plugin/README.md

 - Pending Deletion
 - Configuration Error

-Each VLAN is unique to a Virtual Circuit in a sense that when it is assigned to a Virtual Circuit, it can not exist in another Virtual Circuit without first being removed.
+When a VLAN is assigned to a Virtual Circuit, it can not exist in another Virtual Circuit without first being removed.

 ## Installation